Analysis of the Threshold for Energy Consumption in Displacement of Random Sensors

-Mobile sensors are being deployed in many application areas to enable easier information retrieval in the communication environments, from sensing and diagnostics to critical infrastructure monitoring (e.g. see \cite{siamcontrol2015, trans2018, kapelko_sensor2018, kim2017, li2016, mohamed2017, TIAN} and \cite{ZHOU2019}).
-Current reduction in manufacturing costs makes random displacement of the sensors more attractive.
-Even existing sensor displacement schemes cannot guarantee precise placement of sensors, so their initial deployment may be somewhat random.
+Mobile sensors are being deployed in many application areas to enable easier information retrieval in the communication environments, from sensing and diagnostics to critical infrastructure monitoring (e.g. see \cite{siamcontrol2015, sajal2008, mohamed2017}).
+Current reduction in manufacturing costs makes random deployment of the sensors more attractive.
+Even existing sensor placement schemes cannot guarantee precise placement of sensors, so their initial deployment may be somewhat random.

-A typical sensor is able to sense and thus cover a bounded region specified by its sensing radius, say $r$ \cite{kumar2005}.
+A typical sensor is able to sense and thus cover a bounded region specified by its sensing radius \cite{kumar2005}.
 To monitor and protect a larger region against intruders every point of the region has to be within the sensing range of a sensor.
 It is also known that proximity between sensors affects the transmission and reception of signals and causes the degradation of performance \cite{gupta}.
 Therefore in order to avoid interference a critical value, say $s$ is established.
 It is assumed that for a given parameter $s$ two sensors interfere with each other during communication if their distance is less than $s$ (see \cite{pervasiveKAPELKO, kranakis_shaikhet}).
 However, random deployment of the sensors might leave some gaps in the coverage of the area and the sensors may be too close to each other.
-Therefore, to attain coverage of the area and to avoid interference it is necessary to reallocate the sensors from their random locations to new positions.
+Therefore, to attain coverage of the area and to avoid interference the reallocation of sensors may be the only option.
+Moreover, the ability to move the mobile sensors to the final destinations is not unrealistic.
 Clearly, the displacement of a team of sensors should be performed in the most efficient way.

 The \textit{energy consumption} for the displacement of a set of $n$ sensors is measured by the sum of the respective displacements to the power of the individual sensors.
 We define below the concept of \textit{$a$-total displacement}. \begin{Definition}[$a$-total displacement] Let $a> 0$ be a constant.
 Suppose the displacement of the $i$-th sensor is a distance $d_i$.
-The $a$-total displacement is defined as the sum $\sum_{i=1}^n d_i^a$. \end{Definition} Motivation for this cost metric arises from the fact that the parameter $a$ in the exponents represents various conditions on the region lubrication, friction which affect the sensor movement.
+The $a$-total displacement is defined as the sum $\sum_{i=1}^n d_i^a$. \end{Definition} Motivation for this cost metric arises from the fact that the parameter $a$ in the exponents represents various conditions on the region lubrication and friction which affect the sensor movement.